openhab/openhab-addons/addons/binding/org.openhab.binding.nest/README.md

 | sunlight_correction_enabled | Switch    | If sunlight correction is enabled                                                           |      R     |
 | using_emergency_heat        | Switch    | If the system is currently using emergency heat                                             |      R     |

 Note that the Nest API rounds Thermostat values so they will differ from what shows up in the Nest App.
 The Nest API applies the following rounding:

 *   degrees Celsius to 0.5 degrees
 *   degrees Fahrenheit to whole degrees
 *   humidity to 5%

-## Full Example
+## Example

 You can use the discovery functionality of the binding to obtain the deviceId and structureId values for defining Nest things in files.

 Another way to get the deviceId and structureId values is by querying the Nest API yourself.
 First [obtain an Access Token](https://developers.nest.com/documentation/cloud/sample-code-auth) (or use the Access Token obtained by the binding).
 Then use it with one of the [API Read Examples](https://developers.nest.com/documentation/cloud/how-to-read-data).

 ### demo.things: